-Revolutionary War Veterans Graves Project
+Ohio's Revolutionary War Veteran Graves Project

 How to Participate as a Public Researcher

-JOIN US in the great task remaining before us—preserving the promise of those who pledged their lives, fortunes, and sacred honor, so that we may here resolve that these dead shall not have died in vain!
-It is our sacred duty, and privilege, to document the past so that generations yet unborn and unnamed may know the sacrifice and achievement of their fore-bearers.
+JOIN US in the great task remaining before us - preserving the promise of those who pledged their lives, fortunes, and sacred honor, so that we may here resolve that these dead shall not have died in vain!
+It is our sacred duty and privilege, to document the past so that generations yet unborn and unnamed may know the sacrifice and achievement of their fore-bearers.

 For more information on contributing to the effort visit the Grave Marker & Cemetery Collection portal.
 All Public Researchers who do not wish to remain anonymous will be acknowledged for their contribution to the effort.